 Key measures of islet outcome include graft survival, annual rate of severe hypoglycaemic events, HbA1c and insulin requirements.
-This section includes outcomes reported to NHS Blood and Transplant for islet transplants between 1 April 2008 and 31 March 2017.
+This section includes outcomes reported to NHS Blood and Transplant for islet transplants between 1 April 2009 and 31 March 2018.

-A one-year Kaplan-Meier graft survival plot for islet transplants between 1 April 2013 - 31 March 2017 is shown in Figure 12.1.
-Estimated one-year graft survival following a routine islet transplant is 84% with 95% confidence interval (CI) (73-91%).
-This includes 28 patients who received only a routine graft and 43 patients who additionally received a priority graft.
+A one-year Kaplan-Meier graft survival plot for islet transplants between 1 April 2014 - 31 March 2018 is shown in Figure 12.1.
+Estimated one-year graft survival following a routine islet transplant is 85% with 95% confidence interval (CI) (74-92%).
+This includes 25 patients who received only a routine graft and 44 patients who additionally received a priority graft.

-A five-year Kaplan-Meier graft survival plot for islet transplants between 1 April 2008 - 31 March 2017 is shown in Figure 12.2.
-Estimated five-year graft survival following a routine islet transplant is 48% with 95% CI (36-59%).
+A five-year Kaplan-Meier graft survival plot for islet transplants between 1 April 2009 - 31 March 2018 is shown in Figure 12.2.
+Estimated five-year graft survival following a routine islet transplant is 51% with 95% CI (40-61%).
 This includes patients who received only a routine graft and those who additionally received a priority graft.

-Further, a five-year Kaplan-Meier graft survival plot by type of graft is shown in Figure 12.3, for islet transplants between 1 April 2008 - 31 March 2017, where the graft (routine only or routine followed by a priority) was still functioning at one year post-transplant.
+Further, five-year Kaplan-Meier graft survival plots by type of graft are shown in Figure 12.3 and 12.4, for islet transplants between 1 April 2009 - 31 March 2019.
+Figure 12.4 only includes routine grafts (routine only or routine followed by a priority) that still were functioning at one year post-transplant.
 In order to receive a priority (top-up) graft the patient's routine graft must still be functioning and the priority graft should be given within the first 12 months post routine transplant.
 Therefore, to accurately compare the two groups, i.e. those receiving a routine graft alone and those receiving a routine and subsequent priority graft, the survival estimate is conditional on one-year graft survival in both groups.

-Estimated five-year graft survival is 44% for routine only grafts, 95% CI (24-62%) and for routine followed by priority grafts is 60%, 95% CI (42-74%).
-This difference was statistically significant, p=0.02.
+Estimated five-year graft survival (for all islet transplants) is 33% for routine only grafts, 95% CI (20-48%) and for routine followed by priority grafts is 63%, 95% CI (48-75%).
+This difference was statistically significant, p<0.0001.